ivanalvarado/architecture-components/mvvm/README.md

 # Architecture Components
 Implementation of Android's Architecture Components with Dagger 2, Room, LiveData, MVVM, and Retrofit.

-Simple app that uses Stack Exchange's public Stack Overflow API to fetch users with Retrofit and OkHttp, inserts them into the app's DB with Room, displays the users as a list with LiveData, dependency injection with Dagger 2, and follows the MVVM architecture pattern.
+Simple app that uses Stack Exchange's public Stack Overflow API to
+- fetch SO users with Retrofit + OkHttp
+- inserts them into the app's DB with Room + SQLite
+- displays the users as a list with LiveData + ViewModel
+- inject depencies with Dagger 2
+- follows the MVVM architecture pattern